VOLTTRON/volttron/docs/source/platform-features/web-api/platforms/agent-endpoints.rst

 running on a VOLTTRON platform.

 Platforms Agents endpoints currently include:
-    * `Enabled <agents/enabled-endpoints.html>`_: Endpoints for enabling, disabling, and setting the start priority of agents on the platform.
+    * :ref:`Enabled <Platforms-Agents-Enabled-Endpoints>`: Endpoints for enabling, disabling, and setting the start priority of agents on the platform.
-    * `Running <agents/running-endpoints.html>`_: Endpoints for starting and stopping agents on the platform.
+    * :ref:`Running <Platforms-Agents-Running-Endpoints>`: Endpoints for starting and stopping agents on the platform.
-    * `RPC <agents/rpc-endpoints.html>`_: Endpoints allowing, discovery, inspection, and calling of remote procedure calls to agents running on the platform.
+    * :ref:`RPC <Platforms-Agents-Rpc-Endpoints>`: Endpoints allowing, discovery, inspection, and calling of remote procedure calls to agents running on the platform.
-    * `Status <agents/status-endpoints.html>`_: Endpoints for determining or clearing the status information for agents running on the platform.
+    * :ref:`Status <Platforms-Agents-Status-Endpoints>`: Endpoints for determining or clearing the status information for agents running on the platform.
-    * `Tag <platforms/agents/tag-endpoints.html>`_: Endpoints for getting, setting, and deleting the tag of agents.
+    * :ref:`Tag <Platforms-Agents-Tag-Endpoints>`: Endpoints for getting, setting, and deleting the tag of agents.

 .. attention::
     All Platforms Agents endpoints require a JWT bearer token obtained through the